BryanSchuetz/new-pubs/_posts/2016-05-18-where-whatsapp-is-just-another-bbm-clone-digital-insights-indonesia.markdown

 ---

-*The author would like to thank the great people of [Plan Indonesia](https://plan-international.org/indonesia) for their assistance in carrying out Consumer Insights research.*
+*The author would like to thank the great people of [Plan Indonesia](https://plan-international.org/indonesia) for their assistance in carrying out Digital Insights research.*